 Classification of Carbohydrates

-Even though there is an incredibly large amount of disaccharides, only three of them are applicable knowledge for a medical student, including their structural formula, as well as all their characteristics such as splitting and bond structure.
+Even though there are incredibly large amounts of disaccharides, only 3 of them are applicable for a medical student, including their structural formula, as well as all their characteristics such as splitting and bond structure.

 - Sucrose (fructose + glucose)